bsugg/PumpkinProject/README.md

     spaced by “,” (“comma space”) for parsing during the import process
 7. Repeated the above steps 1 - 6 for the other two worksheets

+**Note:** The `Diameter` value for `Plot` 301 `Fruit` 11 in the `Spacing Diameter` worksheet was listed as `17` which looked large upon initial evaluation, compared to others of the similar weight and diameter.
+Confirmed with client this was an input error due to messy handwriting, and updated to reflect the intended value of `14`.

 Finally, the file was renamed to `2020pumpkinData.xlsx` after formatting for easy future reference.